otacakes/Sentro/ROADMAP.md

 # Project Roadmap

-This document outlines the development plan for The Philippine Commuter's Companion, from initial setup to a mature, feature-rich platform.
+This document outlines the development plan for Sentro, from initial setup to a mature, feature-rich platform.

 ## Project Vision

-The goal of this project is to create a comprehensive, privacy-focused transport application that assists commuters in the Philippines in navigating public transportation efficiently and safely.
+Sentro is dedicated to empowering commuters in the Philippines to take control of their daily journeys.
+The platform provides live vehicle tracking, crowd level insights, and instant alerts for trains, buses, and modern jeepneys.
+Sentro is a privacy-first, community-driven, open-source solution for smarter, more reliable travel.

 ## Development Phases